Under the Dock Leaves - An Autumnal Evening's Dream by Richard Doyle. 1878.

-Having read The Unseen, Katherine Webb's wonderful second novel, there was one scene so vivid and magical that the VV was instantly reminded of this picture by Richard Doyle in which a cluster of fluttering white fairies might very well be moths, hovering 'Under the Dock Leaves'.
+Having read The Unseen, Katherine Webb's second novel, there was one scene so vivid and magical that the VV was instantly put in mind of this picture by Richard Doyle - in which fluttering white fairies might well be moths as they hover beneath the dock leaves.

-And, with this painting's artist having been the uncle of Arthur Conan Doyle, the VV was delighted when Katherine Webb offered to write to a guest post for the Viritual Victorian in which she discusses a famous event that intrigued the creator of Sherlock Holmes who, surprisingly for some, believed in the existence of fairy folk -
+With this painting's creator also having been the uncle of Arthur Conan Doyle, it seems fitting that Katherine has written this guest post in which she discusses a famous event that intrigued the creator of Sherlock Holmes who - surprisingly for some - was a firm believer in fairy folk...

 In 1917, Elsie Wright (above) and Frances Griffiths, two schoolgirls living in Cottingley, West Yorkshire, took a series of photographs of what they claimed were fairies.
 These famous pictures have always fascinated me – when I was younger because I liked to think that the fairies were real, and as I grew up because the hoax (or alleged hoax!) had lasted as long as it did, and managed to convince several prominent and well-respected figures of the age, including leading theosophist Edward Gardner and, most famously of all, the author of the Sherlock Holmes mysteries, Sir Arthur Conan Doyle.